 He is the lead author in a newly published book by Temple University Press: If There Is No Struggle, There Is No Progress: Black Politics in Twentieth Century Philadelphia, edited by James Wolfinger, with two chapters titled: “Old Philadelphians, the Great Migration, and the Irony of Progressive Politics” and “The 1960s and Expanding Ideas of Black Rights.”

 His current book manuscript for the University of Pennsylvania Press titled: Reconstructing Philadelphia: The Persistence of Racism and the African American Struggle for Political Power and Civil Rights in the Urban North is a case study that examines the roles of electoral and protest activism in the fight for racial reform in the urban north from the Abolition Era to the 1980s.

-His second book project is a work in progress titled, The View from 125th Street: The Rise and Twilight of the Gang of Four and the Redefinition of Black Political Leadership in New York City, 1965 to 2016, which examines the emergence and sunset of Black political leadership in Harlem and political transformation in NYC and NYS government.
+His third book project is a work in progress titled, The View from 125th Street: The Rise and Twilight of the Gang of Four and the Redefinition of Black Political Leadership in New York City, 1965 to 2016, which examines the emergence and sunset of Black political leadership in Harlem and political transformation in NYC and NYS government.

 Prior to earning his Ph.D., Harris worked as high-level aide to former New York Governor David A. Paterson, where his influence helped shape a host of social and economic reforms, including drug law reform, reform to New York City's Racial Profiling policy, economic justice initiatives such as the 2010 Business Diversification Act, the state's first Chief Diversity Officer, and the creation of the nation's strongest Minority and Women Owned Business program.